Original newspaper scan

 E Enjte, 14 dhjetor 1995

-The electoral bill in Arbnori's hands There is a strong possibility that the electoral bill drafted by Teta and Celiuk will be discussed within the month.
-According to the person who submitted it to the leadership of the Assembly, the bill must be discussed next week to decide whether it will be included in the deputies' work program.
-Deputy Teta says that with the proposed work program expiring this weekend (the program runs until 15 December), it is up to the leadership to discuss the new program.
-Then it will be the signatories' turn.
-Among these signatories are also Gjinushi, Dokle, and Vukaj, and these deputies, who are members of the leadership, according to Teta, will insist that the bill be included in the program for the last two weeks of 1995.
-Afterwards, the draft program, in accordance with parliamentary rules, will be submitted to all deputies for approval.
+There is a strong possibility that the electoral draft law proposed by Teta and Celiuk will be discussed within the month.
+According to the person presenting it to the leadership of the Assembly, the draft law should be discussed to decide whether or not it will be included in next week's work programme for the deputies.
+Deputy Teta says that with the proposal of the work programme drafted for work, it expires this weekend (the programme runs until 15 December), and it is up to the leadership to discuss the new programme.
+Then it will be the turn of the signatories of the draft law.
+Among these signatories are also Gjinushi, Dokle, Vukaj, and these deputies, members of the leadership, according to Teta, will insist that the draft law be included in the programme for the last two weeks of 1995.
+After that, the draft programme, according to parliamentary procedure, will be submitted to all deputies for approval.
 “There almost all the signatories of the draft will speak,” says Teta, “and there are more than twenty of them.
-All of them will insist that the additions to the electoral law envisaged in this draft be discussed before the New Year.”
+All of them will insist that the additions to the election law, provided for in this draft, be discussed before the New Year.”
 Meanwhile, the facts in the Assembly are different.
-Shefet Zani, who is responsible for preparing Assembly sessions, says that for the bill to be discussed within December, the Speaker of Parliament, Arbnori, must have it in hand.
-The bill is now, in fact, in Arbnori's hands, since it has been officially registered.
-According to Zani, the December schedule has already been drawn up, and for a place to be found for the Teta-Celiuk proposal, the Speaker of the People's Assembly must decide.
+Shefet Zani, responsible for preparing the Assembly sessions, says that for the draft law to be discussed within December, Speaker Arbnori must have it in his hands.
+In Arbnori's hands the draft law is now in fact, since it has been registered.
+According to Zani, the December programme has already been drawn up and, in order to find a place for the Teta-Celiuk proposal, the Speaker of the People's Assembly must decide.
 In this context, everything remains to be seen.
-Apparently, the bill providing additions and technical votes, conceived by the opposition and proposed by the PR, will wait a little longer on Speaker Arbnori's desk.
+It seems that the draft law, which provides technical additions and votes, conceived by the opposition and proposed by the PR, will have to wait a little longer on Speaker Arbnori's desk.
 Aurel Simoni

 Teta Celiuku Gjinushi Dokle Vukaj